w8mej/vlog/_posts/2025-12-12-zero-trust-api-key-minting.md

 ---

 **Want to see how deep this rabbit hole goes?** Dive into the full implementation, FROST threshold signature code, OPA policies, and Kubernetes manifests in the [Zero-Trust API Key Minting repository](https://github.com/w8mej/zero-trust-given).
-Fair warning: it's a proof of concept, not production-ready.
+Fair warning: it's a proof of concept, not proof-of-concept-ready.
 But the ideas inside might just change how you architect your next secure service.

 **Now ask yourself:** If your current API keys were leaked tomorrow on Pastebin, how long would it take before someone noticed?
 And what would they be able to do in that time?